occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 ## Commands

-A command is used to represent an _intention_ in an event sourced system, i.e. something that you _want_ to do.
+A command is used to represent an _intent_ in an event sourced system, i.e. something that you _want_ to do.
 They're different, in a very important way, from events in that commands can fail or be rejected, where-as events cannot.
 A typical example of a command would be a data structure whose name is defined as an imperative verb, for example `PlaceOrder`.
 The resulting event, if the command is processed successfully, could then be `OrderPlaced`.
 However, in Occurrent, as explained in more detail in the [Command Philosophy](#command-philosophy) section below, you may start off by not using explicit data structures for commands unless you want to.
 In Occurrent, you can instead use pure functions